Butlin's Memorabilia Website

 Minster - Isle of Sheppey

-In a shocking move, the camp was closed down and many did not understand the reason why.
-This was until 1983 when a businessman named Mike Irwin purchased the location and renamed it to Irwin Park.
-All detail areas that had Warner's name was removed and the park had changed into selling the chalets as permanent homes.
-The image is from Google Earth.
+In a surprising turn of events, the camp was shut down, leaving many puzzled about the reasons behind it.
+This changed in 1983 when a businessman named Mike Irwin acquired the site and rebranded it as Irwin Park.
+All references to Warner's name were eliminated, and the park transitioned to selling chalets as permanent residences.
+The image is sourced from Google Earth.

 Southleigh Hayling Island